vault27/Foundation/ssl.md

 - In TLS 1.3 there are fewer parametres to avoid many variants of suites.
 - Signature algorithm is sent as extension in Client hello
 - Key exchange is ECDHE always
+- AES_128_GCM - symmetric encryption algorithm + key length + mode - all algorithms are AEAD, so authentication per packet is included, no need a HMAC
+- SHA256 - This derivation process is called the key schedule — it takes the shared key from ECDHE, mixes in random values (nonces), and runs them through a hash-based pseudorandom function (PRF) or HKDF to produce strong, independent session keys.
+If your cipher suite ends in SHA256, then SHA256 is the hash function used inside that PRF/HKDF
+- All other parametres are negotiated via extensions

 TLS 1.3 Cipher Suites: